 Touch A Truck

-Touch A Truck is a fundraiser, which showcases dozens of different modes of transportation for people to see, hear and touch.
-There is a monster truck, fire truck, ambulance, helicopter, race car, police car, limousine, state police motorcycle, and a crime scene truck just to name a few.
-During this event, children of all ages have the opportunity to get up close to vehicles of all sorts.
-The event is held at the Martinsville Speedway infield.
+Touch A Truck is a family community event which showcases different modes of transportation for people to see, hear and touch.
+Community members of all ages are invited to check out vehicles like an army truck, fire truck, ambulance, race car, police car, school bus, and construction vehicles, just to name a few.
+During this event, we even have an actual helicopter land for all to see, and it’s the coolest thing ever!
+Children of all ages will have a blast and this event is fun for the whole family.
 For more information, click here.

 Not only do members of the League give of their time,